Senpi-ai/senpi-agent-skills/README.md

 }
 ```

-3. Place image for your AI Agent Skill to be displayed Skills Marketplace under `packages/plugin-<skills-name>/images/logo.png` with size 400x400 px.
+3. Place an image for your AI Agent Skill to be displayed Skills Marketplace under `packages/plugin-<skills-name>/images/logo.png` with size 400x400 px.

 ### Register Your Skills to Senpi

-Once you completed development on your skills, you can register your skills to the Skills Marketplace by the following steps:
+Once you've completed development on your skills, you can register your skills in the Skills Marketplace by following these steps:

 1. Add your AI Agent Skills to the Skills Registry in [`registry/src/skills.json`](./registry/src/skills.json) with the following fields and corresponding types: